Takayuki Yamasaki

-Takayuki Yamasaki (山崎 隆之, Yamasaki Takayuki) is a Japanese professional shogi player ranked 8-dan.
+Takayuki Yamasaki (山崎 隆之, Yamasaki Takayuki) is a Japanese professional shogi player ranked 9-dan.

-Early life
+Early life and apprenticeship

 Yamasaki was born in Hiroshima, Japan on February 14, 1981.
 He entered the Japan Shogi Association's apprentice school in 1992 at the rank 6-kyū as a student of shogi professional Nobuo Mori.
 He was promoted to 1-dan in 1994 and obtained full professional status and the rank of 4-dan in April 1998 after finishing second in the 22nd 3-dan League (October 1997 – March 1998) with a record of 12 wins and 6 losses.

+Shogi professional

+Yamasaki became the 56th shogi professional to reach 600 career wins on April 12, 2019.

 Promotion history

 The promotion history for Yamasaki is as follows: